lanec/zoom-batch-downloader/README.md

 # zoom-batch-downloader
 Download all your zoom cloud recordings

-Edit cloudlink.py to include your credentials, the correct path for your downloads, and the USER ID from Zoom's API.
+Edit cloudlink.py to include your credentials, the correct path for your downloads, and the USER ID (optional) from Zoom's API.

 This requires server-to-server credentials from the Zoom marketplace - https://marketplace.zoom.us